-As a matter of fact, baking, unlike sautéing which requires you to stand and tend the food you're cooking, is about 90% preparation and only about 10% execution.
-Part of that 90% is definitely preheating your oven.
+Unlike sautéing, which requires you to stand and tend the food you're cooking, baking is about 90% preparation and only about 10% execution.
+Part of that 90% is preheating your oven.

 Don't believe me?
-Let's take a look at how thermostatically controlled ovens work, and maybe I can convince you.
+Let's look at how thermostatically controlled ovens work, and maybe I can convince you.

-When you first turn on your oven to a desired temperature, the oven is constantly "on.”
-That is, it is actively heating, usually from a heating element in the bottom of the box, until the air temperature inside the oven reaches the desired temperature.
+When you first turn your oven to the desired temperature, the range is constantly "on."
+It is actively heating, usually from a heating element in the bottom of the box, until the air temperature inside the oven reaches the desired temperature.

-This means that during preheating, sustained heating is occurring from one direction—the bottom.
+This means that during preheating, sustained heating occurs from one direction—the bottom.
 If you put delicate cake batters into a cold oven and then turn it on, your cake could end up with an over-browned bottom due to the sustained heating while the oven is preheating.

-Furthermore, once your preheating alarm beeps it only means that the air inside the oven has reached your desired temperature.
-Waiting an additional ten to fifteen minutes after the preheat alarm goes off will ensure that all the walls of the oven, including the "ceiling," are preheated as well.
+Furthermore, once your preheating alarm beeps, it only means that the air inside the oven has reached your desired temperature.
+Waiting for an additional ten to fifteen minutes after the preheating alarm goes off will ensure that all the oven's walls, including the "ceiling," are preheated.

 This helps to minimize the effect of opening the oven on the temperature in the oven.

-If only the air is heated, it will spill out as soon as you open the oven door, requiring a pretty long "recovery time” where the oven is basically preheating itself again.
-If you allow the walls of the oven to preheat, the recovery period won’t be as long since a lot of heat is retained in the walls themselves - less chance of over-browned bottom syndrome.
+If only the air is heated, it will spill out as soon as you open the oven door, requiring a long "recovery time" when the oven is preheating itself again.
+If you allow the oven walls to preheat, the recovery period will be shorter since a lot of heat is retained in the walls themselves - less chance of over-browned bottom syndrome.

-There is one major exception to the preheating rule: there are some cases in which sustained heating from the bottom is what you want – breads are often started in a cold oven.
+There is one major exception to the preheating rule: in some cases, sustained heating from the bottom is what you want - bread is often started in a cold oven.

-The intense heat at the beginning encourages impressive oven spring – basically yeast's last-gasp rise before the oven gets too hot and they die.
+The intense heat at the beginning encourages an impressive oven spring.
+The yeast's last-gasp rises before the oven get too hot, and the yeast dies.

-There are some old-fashioned cake recipes that require you to start baking in a cold oven, but this is generally because they didn’t want to waste any fuel on pre-heating.
+Some old-fashioned cake recipes require you to start baking in a cold oven, but this is generally because they want to save fuel on preheating.

-Back in the day, people didn't have the luxury of turning a dial and touching a button.
-They had to actually build a fire in their ovens.
+Back then, people didn't have the luxury of turning a dial and touching a button.
+Instead, they had to build a fire in their ovens.
 As far as I can tell from my research, any of these old-fashioned recipes can be adapted to baking in a preheated modern oven.

 You guessed it.
 This is problem 1c because preparing your pans should be part of your mise en place.

-As we established early, most chemically leavened baked goods (those using baking powder and/or baking soda) need to get into the oven as soon after mixing as possible.
+As we established early, most chemically leavened baked goods (those using baking powder and/or baking soda) must get into the oven as soon as mixing.
 Stopping to grease a pan can be the difference between heavenly and heavy baked goods.